 Carnetsoft develops professional low-cost driving simulator software for driver training and research.
 The driver training simulator contains all the lessons your trainee needs to become a skilled and safe driver.
 The emphasis is on learning to drive safely.
 Not only vehicle control is learned and practiced, also safe traffic participation in different environments (urban, rural, highways, roundabouts, etc.) is a prominent part of the training program.
 In addition to driver training simulator software, we have developed research simulator software for behavioural and human factors experiments, and applications for driver assessment and fitness to drive tests.
+Click here to ask a question, order a simulator or just the software.

 |RESEARCH SIMULATOR SOFTWARE:||CLINICAL APPLICATIONS:|